hedonistrh/TurkishMusicGeneration/review-evaluation-metrics.md

 10)  **Tone span**

-     _Tone span_ is the number of half-tone steps between the lowest and the highest tone in a sample.
+- _Tone span_ is the number of half-tone steps between the lowest and the highest tone in a sample.
+- _In our case, we should set the unit to Koma-53 intervals, instead of semitones_

 11)  **Repetitions**